cyberark/conjur-oss-helm-chart/conjur-oss/README.md

 ### Auto-Generated Configuration

-By default, a `helm install` of the Conjur OSS helm chart will include automatic generation of the following configuration:
+By default, a `helm install` of the Conjur Open Source helm chart will include automatic generation of the following configuration:

 - Postgres database password (for integrated Postgres database only).